TITLE 89: SOCIAL SERVICES

 A) When a recipient has had his or her medical card restricted for four full quarters, the Department shall reevaluate the recipient's medical usage to determine whether the recipient continues to receive medical services that are not medically necessary.
 The Department shall evaluate each case not later than eighteen months after the effective date of restriction.
 If the recipient is still receiving medical services that are not medically necessary, the restriction shall be continued for an additional period of eight full quarters.
 This additional period of eight full quarters shall begin with the first month immediately following the end of the first four full quarter restriction period.
 If the recipient no longer is receiving medical services that are not medically necessary, the restriction shall be discontinued.
 A "quarter", for purposes of this Section, shall be defined as one of the following three-month periods of time: January-March, April-June, July-September or October-December.

-B) If necessary to determine if medical services that are not medically necessary are still being received, the Department shall obtain a complete copy of the recipient's medical record from the Primary Care Provider.
-The medical record will be reviewed by the Medical Assistant Consultant with a final determination by a licensed physician and/or pharmacologist to determine if the medical services received were medically necessary.
+B) If necessary to determine if medical services that are not medically necessary are still being received, the Department shall obtain a complete copy of the recipient's medical record from the primary provider type.
+The medical record will be reviewed by the Medical Assistant Consultant with a final determination by a licensed individual practitioner to determine if the medical services received were medically necessary.

 C) If the decision is to release the recipient from restriction, such release will be processed effective with the earliest possible date reflected on the eligibility file.

 D) If the services are determined to be medically unnecessary, the recipient will be notified in writing of the continued restriction.
-The Department may designate a different Primary Care Physician and/or Primary Care Pharmacy.
+The Department may designate a different individual provider type.
 The criteria in subsection (d) of this Section shall apply.
 This notice will also contain a statement relating to the medical necessity of services consistent with the findings of the professional consultants; a statement advising the recipient of his or her right to appeal; and a toll-free number to call for information.

 3) If the restriction is continued, a review will be conducted in accordance with subsection (g)(2) of this Section, subsequent to the additional eight quarter period.